OPT Wastewater Operator Jobs

 Clarify H-1B sponsorship potential during interviews

-Ask whether the employer has sponsored H-1B or green card cases for engineering or technical roles before.
+Ask whether the employer has sponsored H-1B visa or green card cases for engineering or technical roles before.
 Utilities with existing immigration counsel are far more likely to sponsor.
 Frame the question around long-term retention, not just your immediate need for authorization.

 Can I work as a Wastewater Operator on OPT?